Candy Cane Games

 number

-The wall-clock ms at which the clock started in timeReference.
+The wall-clock ms at which the weight transition started in timeLocation.

 Whether startedAtMs is client time or estimated server time.